securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Protecting Data in Transit

-To protect a "security.txt" file from being tampered in transit, implementors MUST use HTTPS for the file itself and any web URLs referenced in it (except as noted in this specification).
+To protect a "security.txt" file from being tampered in transit, implementors MUST use HTTPS when serving the file itself and any web URLs referenced in it (except as noted in this specification).
 Implementors MUST also perform the correct TLS verification (as per {{!RFC6125}}).

-As an additional layer of protection. it is also RECOMMENDED that organizations digitally sign this file with OpenPGP (as per {{signature}}).
+As an additional layer of protection, it is also RECOMMENDED that organizations digitally sign their "security.txt" file with OpenPGP (as per {{signature}}).
-Also, to protect security reports from being tampered or seen while in transit, organizations SHOULD specify encryption keys (as per {{encryption}}) unless HTTPS is being used.
+Also, to protect security reports from being tampered with or seen while in transit, organizations SHOULD specify encryption keys (as per {{encryption}}) unless HTTPS is being used.